bincrafters/bincrafters-conventions/README.md

 ##### Travis CI
 After to create a new tag, the package will be uploaded automatically to Pypi.
 Both username and password (encrypted) are in travis file.
-Only one job (python 2.7) will upload, the second one will be skipped.

 ##### Command line